rememmber/ToshlCSVToXLS/README.md

 =============

-Sums up all monthly expenditures that have the same tag (Incomes are not taken into account)
+Sums up all monthly expenditures that have the same tag
 =============

 Example: